apason/DEVOPS-WITH-DOCKER-MOOC-2019/part1/README.md

 ## Exercise 1.3

-The password defined in the documentation of devopsdockeruh/pull_exercise repository is "_basics_".
+The password defined in the documentation of devopsdockeruh/pull_exercise repository is `basics`.
-Entering it to the started container yelds the secret message "_This is the secret message_".
+Entering it to the started container yelds the secret message `This is the secret message`.

     $ docker run -it devopsdockeruh/pull_exercise
     Unable to find image 'devopsdockeruh/pull_exercise:latest' locally